 3D Printers at the Deschutes Public Library#

 The pupose of this guide is to explore the basic features of the 3D printing, the core elements of the workflow when using 3D printers, and the tools that are available for creating and printing objects.
-This is by no means a complete guide but is intended to provide enough information to safely begin your 3D printing journey at the DPL Makespace.
+This is by no means a complete guide but is intended to provide enough information to safely begin your 3D printing journey at one of the DPL Makespaces.

 Lets start by making sure that you know how to find the Makerspace page on the DPL website.
 At this time you can access the Makerspace page via the Services tab as shown below.